PanDAWMS/panda-docs/docs/source/introduction/introduction.rst

 adopted by computing centers in ATLAS, spanning many continents.
 PanDA performed very well, including the LHC data-taking period.
 The system has been producing high volumes of Monte Carlo samples and making large-scale diverse computing resources available for individual analysis.
-A wide range of compute resources have been seamlessly integrated, such as WLCG grid, commercial cloud, volunteer computing, and high-performance computing resources.
+A wide range of computing resources have been seamlessly integrated, such as WLCG grid, commercial cloud, volunteer computing, and high-performance computing resources.
 There are typically 600,000 jobs concurrently running in the system, and more than 5 million jobs are processed in total per week.